 Sickle cell disease affects how children's bodies make hemoglobin.
 It’s an important part of red blood cells, which carry oxygen to the rest of the body.
 These are usually flat, flexible disks.
 With sickle cell disease, they become stiff and shaped like a crescent, or a sickle.
 They don’t live as long as ordinary red blood cells and sometimes get stuck in a child's blood vessels.

 The spleen is an organ in the upper left part of a child’s belly.
 It helps the body fight infection by cleaning germs out of the bloodstream.
 But sickle-shaped cells can block blood flow through the spleen.
 It fills with blood and can become swollen and painful.
 Doctors call that splenic sequestration.

 About 100,000 people in the U.S. have sickle cell disease.
 About one out of every 365 African-American babies is born with this illness.
 It happens less often in people from Latin America, the Caribbean, the Middle East, and South Asia.

-Splenetic sequestration affects about 30% of children who have SCD, but you can get it at any age, with any form of SCD.
+While splenetic sequestration affects about 30% of children who have SCD, that doesn't meanh others aren'y affected.
+You can get it at any age with any form of SCD.

 What Are the Symptoms?